enclave-networks/docs/docs/getting-started/define-policy.md

 === "Partially connected mesh"

-    In a partially connected mesh, not all systems are necessarily connected to one another.
+    In a partially connected mesh, only specific systems connect to one another.

-    In this guide we'll define a policy that connects any systems tagged with `org.workstations` to any other systems tagged with `org.servers`.
-However, multiple systems which are members of the same tag policy won't connect them to one another (e.g. several systems with the same tag).
+    Here we'll define a policy that connects systems tagged with `org.workstations` to systems tagged with `org.servers`.
+Connectivity is established between the left and right sides of the policy (`Sender` to `Receiver`) but not between systems on the same sides.

     1. In the Portal, navigate to the `Policies` page.
     2. Select the `Create a new policy` button and describe the new Policy as `Server Access`